 In 2005, the Home Guard's task forces were established and these were named after various operations from World War II.
 Trøndelag Homeguard District 12's Task Force RYPE was named "Rype" after the operation during World War II.

-The building that was used as the headquarters for Operation Grouse is now being restored by OSS Gjefsjøen.
+The building that was used as the headquarters for Operasjon Rype is now restored by OSS Gjefsjøen and was opened in September 2021.

 The story of Operation Grouse told in the book "Kampen om Nordlandsbanen" by Frode Lindgjerdet.